- Repetitive, objectively false presidential declarations are a form of propaganda utilized by authoritarian regimes.

 The US Supreme Court has acknowledged that unfettered free speech is not in America’s best interest and limits Americans’ right to make public statements.
 The Court has prohibited people from falsely shouting fire in a theater, making false and malicious public statements about another individual or business, proscribed hate speech and prohibits the broadcast of pornography and curses over public airwaves precisely because the societal harms that are engendered by these types of speech outweigh the societal benefits of unfettered free speech.

-America now needs The Judicial Commission on Presidential Free Speech which would be empowered to define and proscribe politically significant, anti-democratic Presidential speech as propaganda.
+One mechanism to rid society of the big lie is to create The Judicial Commission on Presidential Free Speech which would be empowered to define and proscribe politically significant, anti-democratic Presidential speech as propaganda.
 The Commission, created as a result of a Federal law, should fall under the auspices of the Supreme Court so as to protect it from political influences.
 It would be composed of senior jurists and a diverse group of highly respected Americans who are authorized to reprimand, personally penalize and make recommendations of impeachment against a President who repeatedly violates the Commission’s rules.

-Despite the fact that Trump will be removed from the Oval Office in January, permitting future Presidents to use the big lie, under the guise of free speech, will ensure that an authoritarian-inclined political leader will eventually rise to fill Trump’s political void.
+Permitting future Presidents to use the big lie, under the guise of free speech, will ensure that an authoritarian-inclined political leader will eventually rise to fill Trump’s political void.
 And once an authoritarian-inclined politician is in the Oval Office, he/she may move so fast in taking control of our three branches of government (as Trump nearly did) that they could permanently end our 244-year experiment in representative democracy before the subsequent election.